heatherfeather-code/http5114/README.md

 # http5114
 Course Work for http5114: (workshops in Web Development)

+This course specifically focuses on the uses of GIT and GitHub uses as a developer.

 ## Starting a new project
 1. make a new repo on github.com